NU-Digital-Cultures/salmon/time planning/Project timeline.md

 + April 26th: Final draft completed
 + May 7th: presentation
 + May 2-5th: Revision and checking of the content of the presentation
-+ May 5-9th: change the
++ May 5-9th: change the details on GitHub